Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Strong Hilbert space fragmentation

+Crucially, any 2D drum composed of vertex-sharing plaquettes alone contain an extensive number of unshaded plaquettes in its interior (Fig.~\ref{2dDrums}, panels A and B) that do not belong to the drum.
+By definition, the two-spin local correlators $\langle (\sigma^z_{j_x,j_y}+1)(\sigma^z_{j_x+1,j_y+1}+1)\rangle$ and $\langle (\sigma^z_{j_x,j_y+1}+1)(\sigma^z_{j_x+1,j_y}+1)\rangle$ stay pinned to zero for any such unshaded plaquette during the time evolution induced by $H$ as two up-spins (bosons) cannot occupy the diagonals for these unshaded plaquettes.
+Thus, the intial states that belong to such 2D drums {\it retain} an extensive amount of local memory during time evolution with $H$ and {\it do not} satisfy ETH-pedicted thermalization for this model.

+Furthermore, while the checkerboard drum (Fig.~\ref{2dDrums}, panel B) does not contain any inert spin in its interior, drums made of vertex-sharing plaquettes with a lower density of up-spins (bosons) (e.g., Fig.~\ref{2dDrums}, panel A) also contain an extensive number of sites in their interior that do not belong to the drum and thus harbor inert spins.
+It is useful to note here that if {\it all} unentangled initial states that satisfy the hard-core constraints in Eq.~\ref{constr} are considered uniformly, then the average density of up-spins (bosons) equals $\langle n \rangle = 0.226570\cdots$ in the thermodynamic limit~\cite{Baxter1999}.
+Thus, drums composed of only vertex-sharing plaquettes dominate statistically if typical initial states are considered {\it without putting any further restriction on $n$}.

-The thermalization properties of typical initial states in class $5$ where the density of up-spins (bosons), $n\in (1/4,1/2]$, cannot be determined by just considering 2D drums composed of vertex-sharing plaquettes.
-We will first show that such states always contain an extensive number of inert up-spins (bosons) for $n \in (1/3,1/2]$.
-As already discussed, the close packing of parallel wires such that neighboring wires can still fluctuate generates the close packed drum (Fig.~\ref{2dDrums}, panel C) and a corresponding density of $n_{\mathrm cp}=1/3$.
+2D drums with the largest fragment dimension for $n\in (1/4,1/2]$ cannot be determined by just considering drums composed of vertex-sharing plaquettes.
+We will first show that typical initial states that belong to large Krylov subspaces always contain an extensive number of inert up-spins (bosons) for $n \in (1/3,1/2]$.
+As already discussed in this section, the close packing of long parallel wires such that neighboring wires can still fluctuate generates the close packed drum (Fig.~\ref{2dDrums}, panel C) and a corresponding density of $n_{\mathrm cp}=1/3$.
 Adding an excess amount of up-spins (bosons) in the system such that $n=(1/3)+\delta$, where $\delta \in (0,1/6)$, necessarily leads to an extensive number of inert wires locked in their reference state, with the density of such wires scaling as $\delta/6$.
-Thus, the number of inert up-spins (bosons) in typical initial states in class $5$ should scale as $\delta L^2/6$ for $n=(1/3)+\delta$ with $\delta \in (0,1/6)$.
-Thus, these typical states in class $5$ also evade ETH-predicted thermalization.
+Thus, the number of inert up-spins (bosons) in typical initial states should scale as $\delta L^2/6$ for $n=(1/3)+\delta$ with $\delta \in (0,1/6)$ when $n\in (1/4,1/2]$.
+Thus, these states also evade ETH-predicted thermalization.